Typhoon Haiyan: Criticism of government response

 Condemnations of slow government action in the relief effort in response to the typhoon mounted days after the storm had passed.
 Media reports criticized the Aquino administration for apparent lack of preparation and coordination among government agencies in the aid operation.
 Up until November 12, five days after the typhoon struck, survivors continued to struggle with basic necessities such as food, water, and shelter while remote towns in Leyte and Samar were yet to be reached by aid.
 The Philippine government responded by saying that they have dealt with the tragedy "quite well" but the response had been slow due to the breakdown of the local governance in affected areas where officials and employees, who were usually the first to respond in these events, were victims of the typhoon themselves.
-Cabinet Secretary Jose Rene Almendras said that the national government had to take over despite logistical challenges and assured it is working toward providing aid the quickest way possible to the survivors.
-The national Government was also criticized for putting the responsibility of handling the dead to the Bureau of Fire instead to the Department of Health.
+Cabinet Secretary Jose Rene Almendras said that the national government had to take over despite logistical challenges and assured it was working toward providing aid in the quickest way possible to the survivors.
+The national Government was also criticized for putting the responsibility of handling the dead to the Bureau of Fire Protection instead to the Department of Health.
 Dr. Racquel Fortun, one of the forensic experts to go to the area three days after the typhoon insisted that handling of the bodies is a health matter and therefore a responsibility of DOH.
+Then mayor of Davao City, Rodrigo Duterte, who visited Tacloban, said dead bodies lay unattended for four days after Haiyan ravaged the city; tearily, he remarked "God must have been somewhere else" and said declaring a state of calamity was not sufficient.